AV306/litecord/README.md

 ## Disclaimer

-This is *almost definitely* a "third-party client", and thus is *very probably* AGAINST Discord ToS.
+This is *almost definitely* considered a "third-party client", and thus is *very probably* AGAINST Discord ToS.

 This is created for EDUCATIONAL PURPOSES ONLY.
 I claim NO RESPONSIBILITY for any consequences incurred as a result of using this project, including but not limited to getting banned from Discord.